 - First, it is impossible that an auto-generated identifier collides with an identifier that was provided by the user. - Second, the information about which identifiers were originally provided by the user is always available which can help guide some optimizations.
-For example the "opt_rmunused" tries to preserve signals with a user-provided name but doesn't hesitate to delete signals that have auto-generated names when they just duplicate other signals.

-• Third, the delicate job of finding suitable auto-generated public visible names is deferred to one central location.
+For example, opt_clean tries to preserve signals with a user-provided name but doesn't hesitate to delete signals that have auto-generated names when they just duplicate other signals.
+Note that this can be overridden with the -purge option to also delete internal nets with user-provided names. - Third, the delicate job of finding suitable auto-generated public visible names is deferred to one central location.
 Internally auto-generated names that may hold important information for Yosys developers can be used without disturbing external tools.
-For example the Verilog backend assigns names in the form integer .
+For example the Verilog backend assigns names in the form 123.